-An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined if no impairment loss has been recognised.
-A reversal of impairment loss is recognised in the statement of comprehensive income.
+An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined if no impairment loss had been recognised.

 Revenue recognition

 Revenue is recognised when the significant risks and rewards of ownership have been transferred to the buyer.
 Revenue excludes goods and services taxes and is arrived at after deduction of trade discounts.
 No revenue is recognised if there are significant uncertainties regarding recovery of the consideration due, associated costs or the possible return of goods.